wrightben/codeeval/Robot Movements (JavaScript).md

 I'm leveraging previous experience when I shift from a grid metaphor (an array of arrays) into a linear metaphor (a single array) to create a space for my robot.

-My first solution let the robot generate random paths up to some limit.
+My first solution let the robot generate random paths along contiguous squares up to some limit.
+In other words, in each turn, the computer started at square 1, and then selected contiguous squares that it hadn't selected before *in that turn*.
 I chose a limit of 1500 for a 4x4 grid, which I now realize was a good approximation for the sum of valid + invalid paths ≈ 1087.
+My second solution records the results of prior turns.